KatBiel/TutorMatch/README.md

 # Intro

 # Objectives
+The Makers final project is a chance to build anything a team can think of, using everything learnt on the course.
+Teams are self-directed, free to use any tech stack
+- build project in time for course finale, presenting to everyone else studying at makers

 # Project idea - user scenario, what problem does it solve?
+Our team's theme was 'tech for good',

 # Development process
 Learning journey, what did, what learnt & how, highs/lows; behaviours & skills